 Things To Do In Toronto with 48 Hours

 Frequently compared to Vancouver, Toronto may not be as scenic, but that doesn’t mean you should overlook this city on your Canadian holiday.
-Our Worldwide Operations Specialist and former Toronto resident, Emma-Louise, reveals a few of her must-do’s for anyone visiting this vibrant city.
+Travel Specialist and former Toronto resident, Emma-Louise, reveals a few of her must-do’s for anyone visiting this vibrant city.

 Visit Toronto at any time of the year and you’ll find plenty to do and see, and it’s always worth a return trip to see how the seasons change.
 For six months of the year, Toronto is covered with a wintry blanket of snow, but for the rest of the time it can be as hot as a sunny break in Spain.
 Autumn is stunning with different colours of maple leaves on the trees.
 I might be biased because I used to live there, but that means I can also give you some tips on what to see and do in my favourite city.